ponelat/asc-2022-overlays-talk/slides.md

 1. Some boilerplate
 2. Extend some (URL of an) API.
 3. List of actions
 	a).
-Each action: Target things and then mutate those things.
+Each action: Target then mutate things.

 ---